Cross Road Blues: Elmore James versions

-Homesick James, who recorded and toured with his cousin Elmore, also recorded a rendition titled "Crossroads".
-Homesick derived his guitar style from Elmore, which music critic Bill Dahl describes as "aggressive, sometimes chaotic slide work".
-Unlike Elmore, however, he uses most of the lyrics from Johnson's second take, which had been first issued in 1961.
-The July 23, 1963, recording session produced Homesick's only single for Chicago-based USA Records, "Crossroads" backed with "My Baby's Sweet".

 Eric Clapton/Cream interpretation

 Background

 In early 1966, while still with John Mayall's Bluesbreakers, Eric Clapton adapted the song for a recording session with an ad hoc studio group, dubbed Eric Clapton and the Powerhouse.
 Elektra Records producer Joe Boyd brought together Steve Winwood on vocals, Clapton on guitar, Jack Bruce on bass guitar, Paul Jones on harmonica, Ben Palmer on piano, and Pete York on drums for the project.
 Boyd recalled that he and Clapton reviewed potential songs; Clapton wanted to record Albert King's "Crosscut Saw", but Boyd preferred to adapt an older country blues.
-Their attention turned to Robert Johnson songs and Boyd proposed "Crossroads" and Clapton chose "Traveling Riverside Blues".

-For the recording, Clapton developed an arrangement using lyrics from both songs with an adaption of the guitar line from the latter.
+Their attention turned to Robert Johnson songs and Boyd proposed "Crossroads", though Clapton favored "Traveling Riverside Blues".
+For the recording, Clapton developed an arrangement that drew on both songs.

 Biographer Michael Schumacher describes the Powerhouse's performance as slower and more blues-based than Cream's.
 Elektra released the 2:32 recording, titled "Crossroads", on the compilation album What's Shakin' in June 1966.
+The song was later included on The Finer Things, a 1995 box set spanning Winwood's career.
 After the Powerhouse session, Clapton continued playing with Mayall.
-Author Marc Roberty lists "Crossroads" in a typical set for the Bluesbreakers in the spring of 1966.
+Author Marc Roberty lists "Crossroads" in a typical set for the Bluesbreakers in the earlier part of 1966.